opengisch/QField-docs/en/project-management/project-selection.rst

 QField opens QGIS projects in the ".qgs" format.
 Currently it is not possible to open ".qgz" files.

-OField uses a customized file selector to open the projects.
-On choosing "Open project" from the QField menu, the file selector will be opened showing the roots:
+QField uses a customized file selector to open the projects.
+On choosing "Open project" from the QField menu, the file selector will be opened showing the following locations:

 - The primary media/shared storage directory returned by Environment.getExternalStorageDirectory()
 - The application-specific directories on all shared/external storage devices where the application can place persistent files it owns if they are not already included in the primary storage directory.